onionhub/TIP/Revision.md

 This sentence should be removed completely.
 Because, we have used Cl=1 for Fig. 7 and Fig. 9.
 It is not a currect statement.
 ```
 - Page.
 3, column.
 Right, Fig. 2

 Fig.2 (b) should be removed.
-Based on the new contribution of the submitted paper, edge activation function of the proposed filter is as same as edge.
-Stopping function of the anisotropic diffusion function.
+Based on the new contribution of the submitted paper, edge activation function of the proposed filter is as same as edge stopping function of the anisotropic diffusion function.